 Fatal Flaws in the Modern Pre-Wrath Rapture Position

 This view has several major flaws.
-First it teaches that Church Age saints will go through part of the Tribulation.
-Second, it teaches God's wrath is not poured out during the first three and a half years of the Tribulation.
+First it teaches that Church Age saints, who are the body and bride of Jesus Christ will go through part of the Tribulation.
+Second, it teaches that God is not pouring out His wrath during the first three and a half years of the Tribulation.
+It claims this is Satan's wrath not God's.
 The view further teaches a split rapture with only some believers being raptured and others left on earth.
 This paper will point out various errors of the Pre-Wrath view which shows that the Pre-Tribulational view is the scriptural position.
-Christians in this the current dispensation of the Church Age will not go through the Tribulation and will be "caught up" before the seven years of God's judgment on the earth, and will be forever be with the Lord.
+Christians in this the current dispensation of the Church Age will not go through the Tribulation and will be "caught up" (rapture) before the seven-years of God's judgment on the earth, and will be forever be with the Lord.

 Rapture Second Coming